dnwiebe/Orienteer/README.md

 specified.
 If the search arrives at the FailingLookup, an exception with an appropriate message will be thrown.

+As the search for each value proceeds, console logs are generated showing where Orienteer is looking and whether it finds what it's looking for there.
+If you have a configuration problem, you should be easily able to explore the console log for information about what happened.

-The moment the ```singleton``` is constructed, before you get a chance to see it, Orienteer will automatically try to retrieve every field on it; if any of them can't be found in any source, you'll get that exception immediately.
+The moment the ```singleton``` is constructed, before you get a chance to see it, Orienteer will automatically try to retrieve every field on it (unless you specifically inhibit this function); if one or more of them can't be found in any source, you'll get that exception immediately.

 ###Orienteer Is Opinionated
 Inconsistent naming is one of the bugaboos of configuration